 Scientific names consist of two parts:

 Later we'll see that these names have a whole other dimension, but right now it's enough to know that the genus is "bigger" than the species.
 One genus may contain many species.

-For example, there are three species of titmouse in North America, and they are all members of the genus Parus.
+For example, in North America five species of titmouse are recognized, and they are all members of the genus Baeolophus.

 You can see that, in a way, the genus is like the last name of a person, except that it's in the wrong place.
-Speaking of Linda Jones, Joe Jones, and Fred Jones is similar to speaking of Parus bicolor, Parus inornatus, and Parus wollweberi.
+Speaking of Linda Jones, Joe Jones, and Fred Jones is similar to speaking of Baeolophus bicolor, Baeolophus inornatus, and Baeolophus wollweberi.

 Why don't they make it so that each look-alike group has its own genus name?
 One reason is because often the members of a large, look-alike group, once you study them closely, are actually very different from one another.
 Another point is that superficial features such as skin or feather color are not considered important differences among species, while basic differences in anatomy or structure, such as beak shape and toe arrangement, are indeed important.

 Unfortunately for us, even scientific names are not always absolutely unchanging and undebatable.
 For example, during recent years specialists lumped two bird species, the Yellow-shafted Flicker and the Red-shafted Flicker, into one species.
 Before the two flickers were lumped, the Red-shafted Flicker's scientific name was Colaptes cafer.
 Now that it is considered the same species as the Yellow-shafted Flicker, it is known as Colaptes auratus, which was the Yellow-shafted Flicker's name all along.
 The Yellow-shafted Flicker's name was chosen for both because it was published first.